behas/ese2edm/README.md

 for compact output.

+## Creating links for EDM collection files

+After having converted the ESE XML files into a set of RDF/XML files you can use [Silk][silk] to link them with resources in other datasets.

+Make sure you have downloaded Silk (_silk.jar_) and created a [linking specification][silk-spec] for the specific collection file, and then start the linking process.

+  java -DconfigFile=links/00000_europeana_test_ese_linkspec.xml -jar silk.jar

 ## Where to get the ESE files from

 The Europeana raw ESE data files are stored in an SVN repository (http://sandbox08.isti.cnr.it/svn/trunk/sourcedata/) that is currently not publicly accessible.